fitzterra/volt-div/README.md

 From this table, the following is clear:

   * The total current through the divider is less than 600&micro;A - acceptable
-  * Total power disipation is less than 11mW
+  * Total power dissipation is less than 11mW
   * The resistor power ratings can be as low as 1/8W
   * We have a slight margin (2.3% actually) that Vin can go higher than expected due to Vout (Vr2) only being 4.887V and not a full 5V.